Gen711/Fall2015/Syllabus.rst

     **Weekly Assignments:** These are assigned in lab, and typically involve some sort of sequence analysis and short answer questions.
 There will be 5 throughout the semester worth 20 points each (100pts total).
 You may work in groups, but you must submit your own report.
 These will be due 1 week after they are assigned, typically on Tuesday, unless otherwise instructed. **NO late assignments accepted**

     **Exams:** There will be 2 exams covering both lecture and lab material.
 Each will be worth 150 points.
-The dates for these will be October 14 and December 2.
+The dates for these will be October 9 and November 20.
 Makeup exams will be permitted only under extreme documented circumstances, or by prior approval (> 1 week) from Prof. MacManes.

     **Final Project:** The final project will consist of an oral presentation and written report of a topic related to genomics and bioinformatics.
 Projects must incorporate an implementation of the computational techniques we've learned about.
 The final project will be worth 200 points (150 written/50 oral).
 Oral presentations will occur during the last 2 days of class.
 Written reports will be due on the last day of class.
 You may work in groups (< 5 members - mix of grad and undergrad), with the understanding that expectations increase with group size, given division of labor.
 More details will be provided later in the semester.

+    **Participation:** Attendance to the lab portion of the class is critical.
+We have 13 lab sessions.
+10 points each, maximum of 120 points may be earned.
+One lab may be missed without penalty.
+Additional missed labs may be made up with prior approval (> 1 week) from Prof. MacManes

 6. Materials Needed